usfomicshub/usfomicshub.github.io/Cluster_Computing/index.md

 Once contacted, RC administrators will send over all applicable SabaCloud/Docusign links/information, which will include instructions for completing your online HIPAA-certification.
 HIPAA Training is required for access to the Genomics RRA cluster.

-If you or your supporting USF Faculty member are NOT listed on the [USF Genomics Faculty page](https://health.usf.edu/publichealth/ghidr/genomics/researchers), please email [genomics@usf.edu](mailto:genomics@usf.edu) for clearance BEFORE requesting an account.
+If you or your supporting USF Faculty member are NOT listed on the [USF Genomics Faculty page](https://health.usf.edu/publichealth/ghidr/genomics/researchers), please email [genomics@usf.edu](mailto:genomics@usf.edu) for clearance before requesting an account.

 _**All RRA accounts are automatically granted access to CIRCE.
 If requesting an RRA account, do not send in a request for a CIRCE account as well.**_